CompBioUIC/DTWGrangerFramework/README.md

  OUTPUT: BICres =1 if BIC of  regression of x on x,y past is greater than regression of x on x past, otherwise zero.
  OUTPUT: pval is a p-value of f-test
- OUTPUT:  threshIndp is the threshold of independence test w.r.t. alpha, testStatIndp is the value from data ;notIndp =1 if testStatIndp>threshIndp
+ OUTPUT:  threshIndp is the threshold of independence test w.r.t. alpha, testStatIndp is the value from data;notIndp =1 if testStatIndp>threshIndp
 ============